fuelforallofus/fuelmeup/README.md

 ## Proposed Solution

-Proposed solution is two fold.
+Proposed solution is twofold.

-1. Customer request for fuel - intention of fuel load slot for a city that the custome expect for.
+1. Customer request for fuel - intention of fuel load slot for a city that the customer expect for.

 2. Fuel dispatch - When fuel load is available for dispatch for a city/station, the system shall notify the customer with a date and time to obtain fuel.

 ### Customer Request for fuel Flow Chart